-The Men’s Mental Health Forum has released statistics that suggest men in unskilled jobs are three times more likely to take their own life in comparison to men in senior roles.
+The Men’s Mental Health Forum has released statistics in 2019 that suggest men in unskilled jobs are three times more likely to take their own life in comparison to men in senior roles.

 As an employer, it’s important that you take each member of staff’s personal development seriously.
 You can help employees to complete training courses such as modern apprenticeships and degrees as part of their employment.
 You can also set up regular team building exercises to show your employees they are important to the company.

 To find out more on how to efficiently manage mental health in the workplace, you can read our mental health blog on our website now.
 You can find more statics related to International Men’s Health week on the forum now.
 If you would like to learn more, feel free to contact us.